Chorus-bdd/Chorus-bdd.github.io/pages/GettingStarted/StandaloneInstallable/RunningAsAStandaloneInstallable.md

 sectionIndex: 20
 ---

-If you don't have Docker capability, you can download the Chorus tarball and install it You will need Java JDK 8+ installed on your system.
+You can download the Chorus tarball and install it locally, if you want to run the interpreter from the command line You will need Java JDK 8+ installed on your system.

 To install Chorus this way: